 Melt the chocolate and coconut oil in the microwave in 30 second increments until completely melted and smooth.

 Fill a regular size muffin tin with paper liners.
 Use a tablespoon measure to pour a small amount of the melted chocolate (1-2 tablespoons) into the paper cups.
-Place the muffin tin in the freezer for 10 minutes or until the bottom chocolate layer is hard.
+Place the muffin tin in the freezer for around 10 minutes or until the bottom chocolate layer has hardened a bit.

 Next, drop a small spoonful of the cashew butter (1-2 teaspoons) into the center of each cup and then a small spoonful of raspberry preserves (1-2 teaspoons) into the center of the cashew butter.